raxader/raxader/README.md

 My discord: **rax**#0001
 <br>
 <br>
-I am currently learning **Go**.
+I am currently learning **JavaScript / Node**.
 I'm not very good at it.
 <br>
-Feel free to commit to my Go projects or reach out to help me.
+Feel free to commit to my projects or reach out to help/teach me.